-Table 30 displays all projected revenues and expenditures by funding source.
-The table exhibits that the Plan is financially constrained for highway construction.
+Projects added to the plan through the 2006 amendment, excluding the HPP projects, are funded with the existing surplus of revenues.
+The revised Table 32 displays all projected revenues and expenditures by funding source.
+The table exhibits that the Plan, with the 2006 amendment, is financially constrained for highway construction